Yuna (singer, born 1992): As a yoga instructor

 After her departure from AOA, Yuna gave an update on her social media and revealed she had transformed into a yoga instructor and living a new life outside of the entertainment industry.

 As songwriter, producer and backing singer

 In December 2019, FNC Entertainment confirms that Yuna used her pseudonym E.NA to become a backing singer for Shin Yu-na's parts for Itzy's debut single "Dalla Dalla"; she also had credits in single "Heart Shaker" by Twice.

 She is also credited as the backing singer for Cosmic Girls's single "Butterfly".

 Personal life

 Marriage

-Seo and music composer Kang Jung-hoon, better known as Friday of GALACTIKA, were married in Seoul on February 18, 2024.
+Seo and music composer Kang Jung-hoon, better known as Friday of GALACTIKA, married in Seoul on February 18, 2024.
 On July 4, 2025, Seo announced her pregnancy via Instagram.
+Seo gave birth to a daughter on November 27.